Azure/sg-aks-workshop/day2-operations/README.md

 ## Cluster Upgrade With Node Pools

-With nodepools available in AKS, we have the ability to decouple the Control Plane upgrade from the nodes upgrade, and we will start by upgrading our control plane.
+With nodepools available in AKS, we can decouple the Control Plane upgrade from the nodes upgrade, and we will start by upgrading our control plane.

 **Note** Before we start, at this stage you should:
 1- Be fully capable of spinning up your cluster and restore your data in case of any failure (check the backup and restore section)